 Major in Chemistry Secondary Education

 Want to share your passion for the chemical world with high school students?
 As a Chemistry Secondary Education major at Etown, located in Pennsylvania, you will experience rigorous course work paired with independent research opportunities that will make you a valuable candidate in the job market.
-This concentration blends education and chemistry to prepare students for specialized positions in both areas of study.
+This major blends education and chemistry to prepare students for specialized positions in both areas of study.
 You will graduate from this program with extensive knowledge and with a degree in chemistry, as well as a Pennsylvania teaching certificate that allows you to teach in 45 other reciprocal states.

-- Laboratory Methods in Chemistry
+- Laboratory Methods in Chemistry (Add course numbers to all courses listed)

 - Physical Inorganic Chemistry